Glossary

 Share on:

 An overdraft (OD) is a standby credit facility that gives you instant access to short-term cash flow.
-Unlike a term loan with a fixed tenure(therefore the name term), you can typically repay it whenever your cash flow situation improves and any amount you repay into the OD account can be withdrawn again as long as the total outstanding amount is within the OD limit.
-Therefore, it is also called a “revolving credit facility or standby credit”.
+Unlike a term loan with a fixed tenure, you can typically repay it whenever your cash flow situation improves and any amount you repay into the OD account can be withdrawn again as long as the total outstanding amount is within the OD limit.
+Thus it is also called a “revolving credit facility or standby credit”.
+Some lenders also call it "cash credit" or "line of credit".

 An overdraft can be a valuable financing instrument to consider even when there is no immediate need, as interest is only charged when there is a drawdown.
 Having a standby credit on hand could be useful for those urgent times when you do not want to wait for your loan to be approved.
 However, interest for an overdraft tends to be higher than a term loan and is best used for short-term ad hoc needs.